Oil Disaster Recovery Program

 kempii) in the

-Gulf of Mexico.
+Gulf region.
 The primary objectives were to examine Kemp's ridley population status,

 trends

-and temporal-spatial distribution in the Gulf of Mexico, and estimate fishing mortality from
+and temporal-spatial distribution in the Gulf, and estimate fishing mortality

 shrimp trawls and total mortality.
 Shrimp trawl mortality was identified in 1990 as the